 Kenneth moved home to Ghana after living in Qatar for 4 years.
 He’s now working with youth soccer players in his area helping develop into professionals.
 Kenneth also started working as an apprentice men’s wear tailor making traditional Ghanaian suits.

 Kenneth recently attended a screening of “The Workers Cup” at the Nubuku Foundation in Accra, Ghana and took part in a Q&A after the screening.
 He was joined by his former teammate Samuel whom he hadn’t seen since Qatar.

 Calton has now been in Qatar for 5 years.
 He lives in the same labor camp and works for the same construction company as featured in the film.
 He hopes to open a business someday.

 Samuel had to move back to Ghana in the summer of 2017 after developing chronic pain while working on Qatar's construction sites.
-He's currently trying to rest and recover in Accra so he can search for work again, either locally or abroad.
+Since returning to Ghana, he opened a small business selling sports clothes.

 Umesh moved back to Kerala after spending 6 years working construction in the Gulf.
 He lives with his wife and is helping to train his two young sons in football.
 Although he still dreams of owning his own home someday, Umesh and his family currently shares a house with his brother.

 Updated December 2018

 Padam moved back to Nepal to reunite with his wife after living apart for 8 years.
 He has a leading role within the Christian community where he lives as a preacher but could not find work.
 In December 2017 he moved to Dubai to take a job as a security guard.

 His wife had a standing ovation at a screening of the film in Kathmandu and is very proud of her husband.